projectsesame/sesame/design/tls-backend-client-authentication.md

 Since the backend has no means to differentiate between clients, any client within the cluster network is able to access backend's resources.
 This could potentially include vulnerable software which might be running within the cluster and remotely exploited to access the backend.

-After external client certificate validation was introduced to Contour 1.4.0, it makes sense to allow configuring client certificates for the TLS connection between Envoy and backends.
+After external client certificate validation was introduced to Sesame 1.4.0, it makes sense to allow configuring client certificates for the TLS connection between Envoy and backends.
 This completes securing the end-to-end connection all the way from the external client to the backend.

-Securing the connection between Envoy and backend can have similar importance as securing the xDS TLS connection between Contour and Envoy.
+Securing the connection between Envoy and backend can have similar importance as securing the xDS TLS connection between Sesame and Envoy.

 ## High-Level Design

 Configuring the client certificate shall follow the same configuration pattern as `fallback-certificate`.
 The client certificate and key are stored in Secret of type `tls` in PEM format.
 The client certificate file `tls.crt` shall contain the client certificate as the first PEM block, followed by optional chain of CA certificates, up to but not including the root CA certificate.
-New configuration option is added to the Contour configuration file in the optional `tls.envoy-client-certificate` location.
+New configuration option is added to the Sesame configuration file in the optional `tls.envoy-client-certificate` location.
 The value of the option refers to a Secret.
 The reference contains the namespace and the Secret name e.g. `namespace/name`.